HedgeDocs/HedgeDocs.github.io/docs/tools/others/sonic2010/files/xncp.md

 ---
 # XNCP Tools
 !!! warning
-    The XNCP file format is only used in Sonic Colours: Ultimate
+    For Sonic Colours, the XNCP file format is only used in Sonic Colours: Ultimate

 ## 010 Editor
 Allows editing various file formats, in particular the XNCP format through the use of a template.